-Council may issue a clean up notice to the occupier of premises at or from which council reasonably suspects that a pollution incident has occurred, or is occurring, requiring asbestos waste to be removed (under part 4.2 of the Protection of the Environment Operations Act 1997).
+Council may issue a clean up notice to the occupier of premises at or from which Council reasonably suspects that a pollution incident has occurred, or is occurring, requiring asbestos waste to be removed (under part 4.2 of the Protection of the Environment Operations Act 1997).

 Council may also issue prevention notices (under part 4.3 of the Protection of the Environment Operations Act 1997) to ensure good environmental practice.
-If a person does not comply with a prevention notice given to the person, council employees, agents or contractors may take action to cause compliance with the notice.
+If a person does not comply with a prevention notice given to the person, Council employees, agents or contractors may take action to cause compliance with the notice.

-Any reasonable costs incurred by council in monitoring or enforcing clean up and prevention notices may be recovered through a compliance cost notice (under part 4.5 of the Protection of the Environment Operations Act 1997).
-Council shall keep records of: tasks undertaken; the hours council employees have spent undertaking those tasks; and expenses incurred.
+Any reasonable costs incurred by Council in monitoring or enforcing clean up and prevention notices may be recovered through a compliance cost notice (under part 4.5 of the Protection of the Environment Operations Act 1997).
+Council shall keep records of: tasks undertaken; the hours Council employees have spent undertaking those tasks; and expenses incurred.

-During site redevelopment council will consider contamination with asbestos containing materials in the same way as other forms of contamination as stipulated by the Environmental Planning and Assessment Act 1979.
-That is, council will apply the general requirements of State Environmental Planning Policy (SEPP) No. 55 - Remediation of Land and the Managing Land Contamination: Planning Guidelines SEPP 55 - Remediation of Land.
+During site redevelopment Council will consider contamination with asbestos containing materials in the same way as other forms of contamination as stipulated by the Environmental Planning and Assessment Act 1979.
+That is, Council will apply the general requirements of State Environmental Planning Policy (Resilience & Hazards) 2021.